django-rea/nrp/README.md

-PAY ATTENTION!!!!!
+NOTICE!!
 This version of valuenetwork is a fork of the FreedomCoop version, itself a fork of the original NRP software by Mikorizal in collaboration with Sensorica.

 This fork is to develop DEEP, the Democratic Emancipatory Economy Platform, that will enable a full internal exchange network with mutual credit system, in addition to the existing comons-based collaborative production and value equation system.

-valuenetwork
+About valuenetwork
 =====================

 A prototype of Value Network Accounting, being developed in collaboration with http://www.sensorica.co/ , a pioneering value network.